-Plenty of energy stocks enjoyed a strong beginning to 2012.
-As recently as the end of March, Devon Energy, Marathon Oil, and National Oilwell Varco were all up 19% or more.
+Energy stocks have been on a wild ride so far this year.
+By the end of March, Devon Energy, Marathon Oil, and National Oilwell Varco (NYS: NOV) were all up 19% or more.
 Energy mutual funds returned 10% in the first quarter, far and away the best sector performance, and well above the average fund return of 3%.

 Typically organized as master limited partnerships, midstream stocks also offer great yields.
 Though there is a little extra paperwork come tax time, yields are often 5% or greater.